iovis/muxi/README.md

 n = { name = "notes", path = "~/Library/Mobile Documents/com~apple~CloudDocs/notes" }
 ```

-This is the file that `muxi` will use to generate your session bindings and keep state
+This is the file that `muxi` will use to generate your session bindings and keep state.
+After exiting your editor, `muxi` will resync the sessions (same with your configuration!)